AnnieCat73/milestone-email/README.md

 - Made it look as good as possible for dark mode
 - I used Desktop-first approach as that's the best practice for email development
 - I tested my email using Email on Acid
-- I uploaded the email the web via Cloudflare
+- I uploaded the email to the web via Cloudflare

 ### Built with